-My favorite thing to cook bacon in is my cast iron skillet.
+I get the best results cooking bacon in a my cast iron skillet.
 It turns out perfect every time.

 This salad makes a generous 10 cups.
 If you are making this for a very large crowd with lots of other salads and sides you can serve about 20 people with it.

 If this is one of only two or three other sides, I would count on only serving 10 people, with 1 cup per person.
 Please note that the nutritional information reflects 1 cup per person.

 If you are hosting a party, this is a great recipe to add to your make ahead list.
 All of the ingredients in it hold up very well together overnight.
 I would argue that it even tastes better the next day.

 Make sure to store this salad in the refrigerator overnight in an airtight container.
 Take it out 20 minutes before you plan on serving it.
 Give the salad another stir right before serving.